by Heather Jo Flores

 Does it have to be in the front yard?

 Of course not!
-In my opinion, the transformation of any lawn to a garden is always a good thing.
+In my opinion, the transformation to grow food not lawns is always a good thing.
 However, growing food in the front yard becomes a statement to your community, telling them that you value homegrown food.
 Front yard gardens invite community dialogue, and bring fellow gardeners in the neighborhood out of the woodwork.
 Front yard gardens can also provoke complaints from the neighbors, however, so follow these four basic guidelines to help ensure those neighborly reactions are positive:

 1. Be creative.
 Spend some time designing a garden that is beautiful and unique.
 Get some books on edible ornamentals and create a landscape people will see as a work of art.